arrowtype/shantell-sans-specimen/README.md

 ## Development

+Make sure you are using Node `v16.17.0` or above.

 Once you've created a project and installed dependencies with `npm install` (or `pnpm install` or `yarn`), start a development server:

 ```bash